Gain a fresh perspective. Experience Victoria.

 Upon completing and returning the documents, RWAV issues the provider with a tax invoice and service report template.

 Following the completion of each contracted outreach visit, the provider needs to complete the invoice and submit it to RWAV.
 Payment is made on a bimonthly basis.

-Health Workforce Agency Victoria (HWAV) is AMC (Australian Medical Council) accredited to conduct Pre-employment Structured Clinical Interviews (PESCI) for international+
+Health Workforce Assessment Victoria (HWAV) is AMC (Australian Medical Council) accredited to conduct Pre-employment Structured Clinical Interviews (PESCI) for international medical+

 “I have the opportunity to practice a wide range of skills and can provide the continuum of care from presentation+